Three Way: Nashville Opera - Robert Paterson/David Cote

 About David Cote

-David Cote is a playwright, librettist and arts journalist based in New York City.
-His operas include The Scarlet Ibis and Fade with Stefan Weisman; and We’ve Got Our Eye on You with Nkeiru Okoye.
-David co-wrote the text for Okoye’s composition for baritone and orchestra, Invitation to a Die- In, dedicated to the memory of Trayvon Martin.
-His song cycle with Robert Paterson, In Real Life, was performed by soprano Marnie Breckenridge and American Modern Ensemble.
-Choral works with Paterson, Did You Hear? and Snow Day, were sung by Musica Sacra and conducted by Kent Tritle on Eternal Reflections (American Modern Recordings).
-Cote’s plays include Otherland and Fear of Art.
-David was the longest serving theater editor and chief drama critic of Time Out New York (2003-17).
-His reporting and reviews have run in American Theatre, The Village Voice, Opera News, The Guardian and The New York Times.
-He’s the author of popular companion books to the hit Broadway musicals Wicked, Jersey Boys and Spring Awakening.
-As an actor and director, David has worked with avant-garde legend Richard Foreman, the exiled Iranian director Assurbanipal Babilla, and writer-director Richard Maxwell.
-David lives in Manhattan with his wife, audiobook narrator Katherine Kellgren.
+David Cote is a playwright, librettist and journalist based in New York.
+Opera libretti include The Scarlet Ibis and Fade (Stefan Weisman) and the Black Lives Matter monodrama for baritone and orchestra Invitation to a Die-In (Nkeiru Okoye).
+David’s song cycle with Robert Paterson, In Real Life, had its New York premiere in April.
+His choral works with Paterson, Did You Hear? and Snow Day, were sung by Musica Sacra, conducted by Kent Tritle and released on Eternal Reflections (American Modern Recordings).
+Plays include Otherland (O’Neill National Playwrights Conference finalist) and Fear of Art.
+As a journalist and critic, David writes about theater and other topics for The Village Voice, What Should We Do? and elsewhere.
+He was the longest serving theater editor and chief drama critic of Time Out New York (2003-17).
+His reporting and reviews have also appeared in American Theatre, Opera News, The Guardian and The New York Times.
 Fellowships: The MacDowell Colony.
-Member of ASCAP and the Dramatists Guild.
-Proud alum of Bard College.
+He lives in Manhattan with his wife, audiobook narrator Katherine Kellgren.

 About Dean Williamson